-U.S. abridged life tables are constructed by reference to a standard table.25 Life tables for the decennial period 1969-71 are used as the standard life tables in constructing the 1970-80 abridged life tables; life table values for 1970-73 appearing in this publication have been revised.
-Abridged life tables appearing in Vital Statistics of the United States for 1970-73 were constructed using the 1959-61 decennial life tables as the standard tables, as the 1969-71 decennial life tables were not yet available.
+Life tables for the decennial period 1969-71 are used as the standard life tables in constructing the 1970-79 abridged life tables.
+Life table values for 1970-73 were first revised in Vital Statistics of the United States, 1977; before 1977, life table values for 1970-73 were constructed using the 1959-61 decennial life tables.
 In addition, life table values for 1951-59, 1961-69, and 1971-79 appearing in this publication are based on revised intercensal estimates of the populations for those years.
 As such, these life table values may differ from the life table values for those years published in previous volumes.

-There has been an increasing interest in data on average length of life (\mathring{e}0) for single calendar years before the initiation of the annual abridged life tables series for selected race-sex groups in 1945.
-The figures in table 6-5 for the race and sex groups for the following years were estimated to meet these needs.26
+There has been an increasing interest in data on average length of life $(\aleph_0)$ for single calendar years before the initiation of the annual abridged life table series for selected race-sex groups in 1945.
+The figures in table 6-5 for the race and sex groups for the following years were estimated to meet these needs.